-Where are Disney Park Jobs in the U.S.?
+Where are Disney Park Jobs in the United States?

 Food and Beverage Jobs

 Full-service and quick service restaurants in Disney's parks and the surrounding hotels employ cast members in a variety of roles.
 Quick service food and beverage cast members work in counter service locations preparing and serving meals to guests.
 Full-service restaurants employ servers and hostesses.
-In addition, professional chefs prepare food for the dining facilities throughout Disneyland and Disney World.
+In addition, professional chefs prepare food for the dining facilities throughout the resorts.